gree/MuscleCompressor/README.md

 ### Runtime load
 1. Open this project with Unity 2021.3.19 and import Oculus Integration and Final IKfrom Package Manager
-2. Go to Assets/VRStudioLab/Scenes/LoadSceneSample.unity and play the scene
+2. Go and open the scene at Assets/VRStudioLab/Scenes/LoadSceneSample.unity
+3. If prompted import TMP essentials and extras, then and play the scene
-3. After click the button "Load Motion", a file browser will open.
+4. After click the button "Load Motion", a file browser will open.
 Go to the motion strage location (Assets/StreamingAssets/Motion) and select .data file.
-4. Motion is applied to the avatar in the scene
+5. Motion is applied to the avatar in the scene

 Sample motions are included in Assets/StreamingAssets/Motion for testing.